MiswaQ/islam-for-beginners/README.md

   #### Saum - Fasting during the month of Ramadan:
             Every able person has to fast during Ramadan month.
-            Exept for some exeptions that are excused from fasting.
+            Except for some exceptions that are excused from fasting.
-            The fast is Obligatory on every muslim.
+            The fast is Obligatory on every Muslim.

-  #### Zakat - Paying anually to the needy:
+  #### Zakat - Paying annually to the needy:
             Every person who has the means has to give Zakat!
             Zakat are calculated from ones savings in a year.
             2.5% of those savings has to go to the poor and needy.
-            But if you dont hae anything of value saved for a year you are excused.
+            But if you don't have anything of value saved for a year you are excused.

   #### Hajj - Pilgrimage to Mecca:
             Everyone who has the ability and means has to perform Hajj.
-            It is Obligatory for every muslim to go for pilgrimage atleast ones in ones life time.
+            It is Obligatory for every Muslim to go for pilgrimage at least ones in ones life time.
 <br>
 <br>

-<p>Here I have chosen to indicate the titel of the subject Islam with the moon and star that symbolices Islam.
-And on the diferent pilars I put some icons that symbolices that specific pillar.</p>
+<p>Here I have chosen to indicate the title of the subject Islam with the moon and star that symbolizes Islam.
+And on the different pillars I put some icons that symbolices that specific pillar.</p>

-   -  Finger as muslim raise there finger as they say the shahada that God is One
+   -  Finger as Muslim raise there finger as they say the shahada that God is One
-   -  The mat symbolising the place where one prays
+   -  The mat symbolizing the place where one prays
-   -  The forbidden sign to show that you are forbidden things like food, drinks and sexuall  intercorse during certain time of the day
+   -  The forbidden sign to show that you are forbidden things like food, drinks and sexual-intercourse during certain time of the day
-   -  The money symbolises that you give some of your welth to charity
+   -  The money symbolizes that you give some of your wealth to charity
-   -  The Kaaba becouse Mecca is the place of pilgrimage
+   -  The Kaaba because Mecca is the place of pilgrimage
 <br>
 <br>